 Serra does not expect this beautiful and majestic modern art to last forever.
 In the salty hot air and sandstorms of Qatar, the plates will gradually turn from gray to orange to brown… and at long last, a rich dark amber.

 You can see this artwork from miles away, standing sentry in the desolate, dangerous desert.
 They inspire a sense of greatness as well as loneliness.
 14 meters tall each, they look so out of place, they fit perfectly.
 You have to go offroading for a while to reach this unique and unusual artwork.

 Al Zubarah Fort and Village

-Way back in the 18th century Arabia, Al Zubarah was a thriving pearl fishing and trading port.
-Now, it is an UNESCO World Heritage Site.
+Way back in 18th century Arabia, Al Zubarah was a thriving pearl fishing and trading port.
+Now, it is a UNESCO World Heritage Site.
 The largest historical site in Qatar, it is the best example of an ancient gulf merchant town.

 Ancient and abandoned, the town is protected by a great wall.
 Some unearthing and restoration is still going on, which is shedding light on the human legacy of that time.
 The fort here is the youngest feature in the place.
 Yet it is old enough to need protection from the harsh desert winds.

 Walking around the painstakingly restored remains of the city, you will feel the past weigh down on your consciousness.
 Your guide will tell you stories of pearl divers, dhow captains, fish traps, wells, and hardworking desert farmers.
 Nowhere else in Qatar will you feel so closely connected to the sea and desert at once.

 Al Thakira Mangroves